-- How many books have you written?
-I am closing in on 50!
+How many books have you written?
+More than 70!
 Most of my books are around 50,000 words.
 That translates to a manuscript of approximately 250 double-spaced pages.
 My Scotland series (Hot for the Scot, etc.) has longer books, more like 60,000 words.
+And my newest venture is a trade series for Canary Street Press.
+Those books are 85,000 words.

-- How long does it take you to write a book?
-Right now, I am doing four books a year.
+How long does it take you to write a book?
+With the shorter ones, I can do four books a year.
 That means turning in a manuscript every 13 weeks.
 Included in that time are getting a synopsis approved, doing Art Fact Sheets that help the publisher produce a good cover, doing revisions of another book in production, reading final page proofs of yet another book, and most importantly, hitting a certain word count or page goal every day for the work in progress, so that I stay on track to meet my deadlines.
+The new series set in Blossom Branch takes more like 4-5 months per book.

 But, if “paper” books are your first choice, you’ll want to buy books as soon as they come out…before the inventory is gone.
 I always alert my readers about new releases via Facebook and Twitter, though the surefire way to know about new books is to sign up for my e-newsletter.
-It comes out roughly once a quarter, so it won’t clog your inbox.
+(See my website to sign up.)
+It comes out no more than once a month, so it won’t clog your inbox.

 If you love Amazon and shop there frequently, you might want to follow me at www.amazon.com/author/janicemaynard.
 By doing so, Amazon will alert you when one of my books is about to come out.